 Statement of Financial Accounting Standards (SFAS) No. 71, "Accounting for the Effects of Certain Types of Regulation" (SFAS No. 71), provides that rate-regulated entities account for and report assets and liabilities consistent with the recovery of those incurred costs in rates if the rates established are designed to recover the costs of providing the regulated service and if the competitive environment makes it probable that such rates can be charged and collected.
-Application of SFAS No. 71 to the electric generation portion of our business was discontinued as of June 30, 1999.
-We continue to apply SFAS No. 71 which results in our accounting for the regulatory effects of recovery of stranded costs and other regulatory assets resulting from the unbundling of the transmission and distribution business from our electric generation operations in our consolidated financial statements.
+We apply SFAS No. 71 which results in our accounting for the regulatory effects of recovery of stranded costs and other regulatory assets resulting from the unbundling of the transmission and distribution business from our former electric generation operations in our consolidated financial statements.
 Certain expenses and revenues subject to utility regulation or rate determination normally reflected in income are deferred on the balance sheet and are recognized in income as the related amounts are included in service rates and recovered from or refunded to customers.
-Significant accounting estimates embedded within the application of SFAS No. 71 relate to \$321 million of recoverable electric generation-related regulatory assets as of June 30, 2006.
+Significant accounting estimates embedded within the application of SFAS No. 71 relate to \$308 million of recoverable electric generation-related regulatory assets as of September 30, 2006.
 These costs are recoverable under the provisions of the Texas electric restructuring law.
 Based on our analysis of the final order issued by the Texas Utility Commission, we recorded an after-tax charge to earnings in 2004 of approximately \$977 million to write-down our electric generation-related regulatory assets to their realizable value, which is reflected as an extraordinary loss in the Condensed Statements of Consolidated Income.
 Based on subsequent orders received from the Texas Utility Commission, we recorded an extraordinary gain of \$30 million after-tax in the second quarter of 2005 related to the regulatory asset.
 Additionally, a district court in Travis County, Texas issued a judgment that would have the effect of restoring approximately \$650 million, plus interest, of disallowed costs.
-Appeals of the district court's judgment are still pending.
-Oral arguments have been scheduled for September 27, 2006.
-No amounts related to the district court's judgment have been recorded in our consolidated financial statements.
+The Company and other parties appealed the district court's judgment.
+Oral argument to the 3rd Court of Appeals in Austin is not expected to occur before late November 2006.
+No amounts related to the district court's judgment have been recorded in the consolidated financial statements.
 For additional information relating to regulatory proceedings, see Note 3 to our Interim Condensed Financial Statements.